NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 >
 Note that if you use docker in **Windows**, you may have to use the image ID (sha256:xxxx) given after running  ```docker load -i 53.tar``` to import the docker image.
 For example, ```docker run -itd --name comfort sha256:[Follow by the sha-hash code given by docker] /bin/bash  ```
 >
-> - **[!Important]Setup environmental parameters:** After importing the docker container and getting into the docker image CLI (if you use docker Desktop in Windows, click into the CLI icon next to the running container - e.g., comfort), make sure you run the below command to setup the environmental variables, before using any of the following scripts:
+> - **[!Important]Setup environmental parameters:** After importing the docker container and getting bash under the docker image, make sure you run the below command to setup the environmental variables, before using any of the following scripts:
 >
 >     ``` source /root/.bash_profile```

+**Running Docker Desktop in Windows:** Note that if you use docker Desktop in Windows, to get into bash, you need to first click into the CLI (command line interface) icon next to the running container - e.g., comfort, then run ```bash ``` under the CLI.
+Next, run ``` source /root/.bash_profile``` to setup the environmental parameters and the follow the instructions given below.

 ## ★ Artifact Contents
 The Docker image contains the following scripts for evaluation.